 2. Stand Up Paddleboard

 Test your balance as you coast down the Buffalo River with a stand up paddleboard session from BFLO Harbor Kayak and Buffalo RiverWorks.
 Venture out into more open waters and feel the breeze roll in from Lake Erie with paddleboard rentals available from Longboards Paddle Co. at Gallagher Beach, Hamburg Town Beach, Wilkeson Pointe and Woodlawn Beach (they also rent kayaks and hydrobikes, too!).
+And if you’re looking for a guided session, Kevin, Christian and the team from SUP Erie Adventures offer stand up paddleboard (and kayak) excursions of the dramatic cliffs along Lake Erie’s beaches.

 3. Water Bikes & Paddleboats